I have been to many markets in my life, but I have never been to one quite like this. Vietnam markets are different. Vietnam markets are special.

 Why?
-Because some of the markets in Vietnam explode with colour.
+Because some of the markets in Vietnam explode with color.
 Local minority groups walk far, to be able to show and sell the things that they make.
 From delicious and famous Vietnamese food, to live cattle and other livestock.
-From colourful household items to traditional intricately made clothing.
+From colorful household items to traditional intricately made clothing.
 From souvenirs for tourists to the essentials of everyday life.
 There is everything here.

-Bac Ha Market, you are the most colourful of Vietnam markets that I have ever been to, and I loved it!
+Bac Ha Market, you are the most colorful of Vietnam markets that I have ever been to, and I loved it!

-Bac Ha market has left a mark on my mind.
-Not only because of the Vietnamese friendly people but for all the goodies that you can try and taste here.
+The Bac Ha market has left a mark on my mind.
+Not only because of the Vietnamese-friendly people but for all the goodies that you can try and taste here.
 I am very grateful to have the opportunity to see it and to be a part of it, even if just for a day.

 Where is the Bac Ha Market:

 Bac Ha Market is located in Ngọc Uyển, tt.
 Bắc Hà, Lào Cai, Vietnam.
 This is a region close to Sapa in North Vietnam.
 Getting to the markets took a little bit of planning, but I am glad that we did venture out all the way up here.

 First on our list of things to see was Sapa and cascading down the Hoang Lien Son Mountains rice fields.
 You can read more about our “Insanely Picturesque Sapa Hike in Vietnam” story here.

 If you are coming this way from Hanoi, our recommendation would be to take the train from Hanoi to Sapa, or check out the alternative bus ride.
 We had the pleasure in testing both ways of getting there and back.

 You can check out our story of “Hanoi to Sapa: A comparison between Sapa Express Bus vs. Sapaly Express Train” here.